-We have experienced a very active year by continuing the important organizational effort to integrate the different souls that make up the CEME group to become a unique point of reference on the solenoid pumps and solenoid valves market.
+In 2023 we continued the important organizational effort aimed at specializing the different people that make up the CEME Group and strengthening local production through new partnerships, to become a unique point of reference on the solenoid pumps and solenoid valves market.

-These activities, in addition to strengthening know-how and improving process efficiency, include our dedication to sustainability extended to the whole Group and therefore our firm commitment to the principles of the United Nations Global Compact and the Sustainable Development Goals in the scope of the UN's 2030 Agenda.
+These activities complement our daily commitment to sustainability across the Group and as well as our commitment to the principles of the United Nations Global Compact and the Sustainable Development Goals.